anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The additional signature of the registrar will allow the pledge to verify the authorization to install CA certificates.
 As the CA certificates are provided to the pledge after the voucher, the pledge has the necessary information to validate the provisioning object.

-To allow the registrar-agent to request a signature wrapped CA certificate object, a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/wrappedcacerts"
+To allow the registrar-agent to request signature wrapped CA certificates, a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/wrappedcacerts"

 The registrar-agent SHALL requests the EST CA trust anchor database information (in form of CA certificates) with an HTTPS GET message.